 Searching for a way to lower radiation exposure based on the FCC’s SAR guidelines sounds like the smart, responsible and educated thing to do—right?
 Think again!
 This post points out several shortcomings of the general acceptance of safety guidelines being thermally based and not addressing actual microwave radiation exposure at below thermal levels.

 It’s a good idea to research which Smartphone has the lowest SAR before buying yourself or loved-one a high-frequency microwave transmitter that is carried next to the body all day; and from an RF design perspective, Samsung stands out as the only manufacturer striving to make lower levels of radiation exposure a Smartphone design priority.
 But even this is misleading when it comes to SAR levels because the FCC allows manufacturers to choose SAR testing between 5mm and 15mm of separation distance, and many phones test at different distances from the simulated head and body.
 It is, for this reason, it makes it almost impossible to accurately compare phones from different manufacturers to each other.

 BREAKING NEWS: Canadian MP introduces Bill C-648 is to protect Canadians, by changing the way consumers think about cell phones regulated under thermal guidelines (SAR LEVELS), Wi-fi, cordless phones, baby monitors and other wireless devices, by empowering them with the information they need to understand potential serious risks to their health from long-term and continuous use of these devices, AND the greater risks to children.

-Very recently, November 2014, Berkely CA started the process of making it a law that consumers are made aware of RF radiation dangers.
+Back in 2014, Berkely CA started the process of making it a law that consumers are made aware of RF radiation dangers.
 As it seems, what you don’t know could kill you according to the latest Smartphone product liability lawsuits filed in DC

 Cell phones sold in the USA vary in terms of their Specific Absorption Rate or SAR, the Federal government’s measure of the maximum amount of microwave radiation absorbed by the head or body.